-The Higher Education Act requires the exercise of due diligence in the collection of student loans originated under the Higher Education Act.
+The Issuer and each other Servicer is required under the Higher Education Act, the rules and regulations of the guaranty agencies and, in the case of the Issuer, the Indenture, to use due diligence in the servicing and collection of the financed student loans.
 The Higher Education Act defines due diligence as requiring the use of collection practices at least as extensive and forceful as those generally practiced by financial institutions for the collection of consumer loans.
 The Higher Education Act also requires the exercise of reasonable care and diligence in the making and servicing of student loans originated under the Higher Education Act and provides that the Secretary may disqualify an "eligible lender" (which could include the Issuer or the Trustee as holder of student loans originated under the Higher Education) from further federal insurance if the Secretary is not satisfied that the foregoing standards have been or will be met.
 An eligible lender may not relieve itself of its responsibility for meeting these standards by delegation of its responsibility to any servicing agent and, accordingly, if any servicer fails to meet such standards, the Issuer's ability to realize the benefits of insurance may be adversely affected.